project-chip/connectedhomeip/examples/light-switch-app/efr32/README.md

     chip-tool binding write binding '[{"fabricIndex": 1, "group": 257}]' 1 1
     ```

-    To run the example with unicast and groups commands, run the grousp command
+    To run the example with unicast and groups commands, run the group
-    only commands and replace the last one with binding command
+    configuration commands and replace the last one with binding this command

     ```
     chip-tool binding write binding '[{"fabricIndex": 1, "group": 257},{"fabricIndex": 1, "node": <lighting-node-id>, "endpoint": 1, "cluster":6} ]' 1 1